ASL Airlines Hungary: History

 The airline was established and started operations in 1990.
 It was founded as NAWA Air Transport, the first privately owned airline in Hungary after World War II.
 In 1993 it was acquired by Farner Air Transport and was renamed Farner Air Transport Hungary.
 It became Farnair Hungary in 1997.
-It is wholly owned by Farnair Switzerland.
+It was wholly owned by Farnair Switzerland.

-ASL Airlines Hungary is part of the global Aviation Services Group ASL Aviation Holdings, based in Dublin, Ireland.
-The group consists of several companies, amongst them 8 airlines, maintenance facilities and several leasing companies.

-The airline offers more than 120 flights per week on its European network, that spreads from Scandinavia to Romania, Italy, Greece, the United Kingdom and Ireland.
+ASL Airlines Hungary was part of the global Aviation Services Group ASL Aviation Holdings, based in Dublin, Ireland.
+The group consists of several companies, amongst them eight airlines, maintenance facilities and several leasing companies.
+The airline offered more than 120 flights per week on its European network, that spreads from Scandinavia to Romania, Italy, Greece, the United Kingdom and Ireland.

 On 4 June 2015, ASL Aviation Group, the parent company of Farnair Hungary, announced that Farnair Hungary will be rebranded as ASL Airlines Hungary.

 In 2021, without any further notice, the Hungarian brand of the airline was abolished, and its fleet was integrated into ASL Airlines Ireland.

 Fleet

-The ASL Airlines Hungary fleet includes the following aircraft (as of April 2022):
+The ASL Airlines Hungary fleet included the following aircraft as of April 2022, prior to its demise: